End of service benefits under full time contracts

-- If an employee has served for less than 1 year, he is not entitled to any gratuity pay.
+- If a worker has served for less than 1 year, he is not entitled to any gratuity pay.

-- If an employee has served for more than 1 year but less than 5 years, he is entitled to full gratuity pay based on 21 days' salary for each year of work.
+- If a worker has served for more than 1 year but less than 5 years, he is entitled to full gratuity pay based on 21 days' salary for each year of work.

-- If an employee has served more than 5 years, he is entitled to full gratuity of 30 days' salary for each year of work following the first five years.
+- If a worker has served more than 5 years, he is entitled to full gratuity of 30 days' salary for each year of work following the first five years.

 In all cases, the total gratuity shall not exceed the wage of two years.